shunaMcCallum/hello_world/README.md

 And then run the commands to start the app again.

+NOTE: To see the full lesson content on a country, please view Somalia!
+Other countries are shown only for demonstration purposes.

 LESSONS FROM THIS PROJECT:

 This was the biggest project I have completed to date, and the first full stack app I built as part of a group.